 Figure 9.
-Comparison of similar discharges without (black) and with (red) the application of a train of pulses in the error-field correction coils to create an n=3 magnetic field perturbation.
+Comparison of similar discharges without (black dashed) and with (red solid) the application of a train of pulses in the EFC coils to create an n = 3 magnetic perturbation.
 The pulses trigger repeated ELMs which have been suppressed by the lithium coating.
-The ELMs have little effect on the stored energy, but produce a reduction in the volume average density and a significant reduction in the radiated power.
+The ELMs have little effect on the stored energy, but reduce the volume average density, radiated power and average Z{eff} .